GenomiqueENS/toullig/README.md

     #Options

-    -status pass|fail|unclassified (default: pass)                                  # The status of fast5 file -type template|complement|consensus|transcript (default: transcript)            # The type of sequence -mergeSequence true|false (default: false)                                      # If you want merge all type of sequence whatever the status
+    -status pass|fail|unclassified (default: pass)                                  # The status of '.fast5' file -type template|complement|consensus|transcript (default: transcript)            # The type of sequence -mergeSequence true|false (default: false)                                      # If you want merge all type of sequence whatever the status
-    -compress GZIP|BZIP2 (default: none)                                            # Set the type of compression for the output fastq
+    -compress GZIP|BZIP2 (default: none)                                            # Set the type of compression for the output '.fastq' files

     #Arguments